SAFCSP-Team/String-project/README.md

 - The program should convert the input string to lowercase and display the result.
 - The program should capitalize the first character of each word in the input string and display the result.

-### Submission
-- Submit your project by sending the solution file via email.